tielyrr/Fujita-Lab--Project/README.md

 # Future Work:
 - Streamline the process of updating, downloading, uploading, and data analysis to one executable that works on GFFs with different formats.
 The files are currently separate.
 - This code was written, to the best of my ability, with RAM and speed in mind.
 The program is still quite slow and I believe that the speed could be improved upon.
-- Use BUSCO for annotations rather than the heterogenous, complicated, and unreliable GFFs
+- Use BUSCO for annotations rather than the GFFs for more reliable and uniform data.
-- Find a way to quickly get windows information written to sql
+- Find a way to quickly get window information written to sql.
-- Fix bug in class parse_upload() functions: igs, introns
+- Fix bug in class parse_upload() functions: igs, introns.